Are you looking for a high level overview of what SEO is and why it matters? If so, you’ve come to the right place.

 - URLs that are short and descriptive

-- Optimized titles, meta-descriptions, H1 tags, alt-tags, etc
+- Optimized titles, meta-descriptions, H1 tags, and alt-tags

 - Incredibly fast load times for pages

-This is a good place to mention… If you’re approaching a web design company to rebuild your business’ website, you should do your homework on the more technical on-page SEO components, and be sure that they’re building your website with those things at the start of the process.
-This will save you the headache of either needing to start from scratch or spend a fortune with an SEO agency that has to retroactively do the work.
+This is a good place to mention that if you’re thinking about hiring a web design company to rebuild your business’s website, you should do your homework on the more technical on-page SEO components so that you can be sure that they’re building your website with SEO essentials at the start of the process.
+Otherwise, you may need to start from scratch again or spend a fortune with an SEO agency that has to retroactively do the work.

 What is Off-page SEO?